For the music director; a psalm of David.

 What a change between the beginning of the psalm and the end!
 The clouds have lifted; the sun shines again.
 The mourners’ sobbing is replaced by the praise of the worshiper.

-I trust in your unfailing love – he reflects that the Lord has been his strong castle for many a year, and he rests secure behind those battlements still.
+I trust in your faithfulness – ‘in your unfailing love’ (NIV).
+He reflects that the Lord has been his strong castle for many a year, and he rests secure behind those battlements still.

 God’s giving far exceeds man’s asking.